AI and Insurance

 Mitigating Litigation Risk

 Modern machine learning is far more effective than static rules in detecting ever-evolving methods of fraud.
-In one case, a large European property and casualty insurer implemented overnight batch runs of auto claims against a model developed by using DataRobot.
+In one case, a large European property and casualty insurer implemented overnight batch runs of auto claims against a model developed using DataRobot.
 Claims scoring high for probability of fraud are now assigned to a specialized claims fraud investigation team.
 The company estimates that it has increased the accuracy of its fraud detection by 30%, yielding more than $10 million in value.

 Capitalizing on Subrogation